 The purpose of this website and blog is to provide information about who I am for interested students and others and to promote discussion on two themes that I care a great deal about – God’s mission and Methodism – that I teach and write about in my work in the College of Christian Studies at George Fox University in Newberg, Oregon (near Portland).
 I strive to gently integrate these themes in my scholarship as well as in my teaching even if it is not always immediately apparent (even to me) that I am doing that.
 Simply put, I am a United Methodist who cares about the mission of God in the world today and throughout history.
-I even think that Methodism is a movement that is best understood when seen through the lens of Christian mission rather than an ecclesial institution even if it is indeed that as well.
+I believe that Methodism is a movement that is best understood when seen through the lens of Christian mission rather than as an ecclesial institution even if it is indeed that as well.
 My hope is that this website will be a place for fruitful conversation with students, prospective students, and colleagues in the George Fox University community and beyond.